Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

 \section{Backwards Modeling Dust Temperature}

 We now approach modeling dust temperatures from the opposite side: inferring dust properties from galaxy SEDs.
 In practice, this is a relatively challenging task, given the degeneracies between FIR luminosity, dust temperature, and dust mass that drive variations in the shape of the FIR SED which can be difficult to constrain with limited data.
 As such, several approaches to determine dust temperatures exist in this regime, all of which depend on the assumed shape of the FIR SED and dust optical properties from the UV-FIR.
-We focus our analysis on the most common method: fitting a modified blackbody function to broadband FIR data.
+We focus our analysis on the most common method for fitting FIR SEDs of galaxies at both low and high redshift: fitting a modified blackbody function to broadband FIR data\footnote{Of course, there are other models that have been successful at modeling thermal dust emission on both molecular cloud scales and galactic scales, including the variable interstellar radiation field (ISRF) models of \cite{dale_2002} and \cite{draine_infrared_2007} which effectively allow for a distribution of dust temperatures due to the differential heating of dust grains.
+But, like the modified blackbody model, the dust properties inferred from these models are dependent on the model assumptions, namely, the nature of the ISRFs and the chosen dust grain properties.}.